jsstevenson/tabroom_csv_process/README.md

 * NJDDT: no novice speaks

+### 2013-2014
+* NDT: There's some weirdness going on with some Indiana entries (I think drops?).
+I pulled those rounds out for now.

 ## Ideas for running data

 * Most pref'd judges: gather round commitment data (eugh) and divide by rounds judged